utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 &#42; Only available on Enterprise plans.

 Optionally, you can select the [**Automatically add new users**](#automatically-adding-new-users) checkbox if you want users to automatically join your team.
-The first time users sign in to Postman through this IdP they will automatically join the team.
+The first time users sign in to Postman using this authentication method they will automatically join the team.

 ## Editing SSO settings